INF2A/Docker-cluster/Cluster -docker swarm/README.md

 <h1> Getting started</h1>
 First we start with setting up te master.<br />
-The ipadress that is used is 192.168.1.1. (https://github.com/INF2A/RPI-docker-cluster/tree/master/Raspberry%20Pi)
+The ipadress that is used for the master is 192.168.1.1.<br/>

-    docker swarm init --advertise-addr 192.168.1.1 Output example:
+    docker swarm init --advertise-addr 192.168.1.1

+Output example:

     docker swarm join \
         --token SWMTKN-1-16f2amnxmybiimh4csu6hf0ldygbgnzt1bxdgvjw1wazw7nb5j-9z76dsjqa43rc7tzu8fjofqnj \
         192.168.1.1:2377
+*The token and ipadress can be different on your setup.

     sudo docker build -t helloworld .